loz-hpc-linux/sysadmin/README.md

 discrepancies between scheduler and platform views

-3. Perform Slot-Level Log Triage
+Perform Slot-Level Log Triage

-If infrastructure issues are suspected, scan logs from both BMC sides of the slot.
+If infrastructure issues are suspected, logs from both BMC sides of the slot are scanned.

 ./log_scan.sh